Houston Independent School District: 2000s

 A 2003 The New York Times report which asserted that HISD did not report school violence to the police created controversy in the community as teachers, students, and parents expressed concern about the district's downplaying of campus violence.
 HISD officials held a news conference after the publication of the story.
 During the conference, HISD asserted that The New York Times published the story in an attempt to discredit the Bush administration's new accountability standards for school districts nationwide, which were partly modeled after HISD's system.

 In 2005, HISD enrolled evacuees from the areas affected by Hurricane Katrina who were residing in Houston.
 The Houston Astrodome, the shelter used for hurricane evacuees, is located within the HISD boundaries.
-Many Katrina evacuees stayed for the long term within the Houston ISD boundaries.
+A number of Katrina evacuees stayed for the long term within the Houston ISD boundaries.
 Walnut Bend Elementary School's enrollment increased from around 600 to around 800 with the addition of 184 evacuees; Walnut Bend, out of all of the Houston-area elementary schools, took the most Katrina victims.
 Nearby Paul Revere Middle School, located in the Westchase district, gained 137 Katrina victims.
 Revere, out of all of the Houston-area middle schools, has taken in the most Katrina victims.
 Houston ISD's "West Region," which includes Walnut Bend and Revere, had about one-fifth of Houston ISD's schools but contained more than half of the 5,500 Katrina evacuees in Houston schools.
 At the start of the 2006-2007 school year, around 2,900 Hurricane Katrina evacuees were still enrolled in Houston ISD schools.
 Around 700 of them were held back due to poor academic performance.
 41% of evacuee 10th graders and 52% of evacuee juniors were held back.
 According to the October 2006 "For Your Information" newsletter, the eleven HISD schools which took the largest number of Katrina evacuees were: